Unique Decoding of Reed-Solomon and Related Codes for Semi-Adversarial Errors: Introduction

 We now state our main decoding theorem for IRS codes in the semi-adversarial model.
 See Figure~\ref{fig:mainresult} for a visual summary of our result. \begin{theorem}[Informal Version of \cref{thm:algoirs_analysis}] Consider integers $s,n,k\ge1$.
 For any interleaved Reed--Solomon code $\mathsf{RS}_{n,k,q^s}(\alpha_1, \dots, \alpha_n)$ with $\alpha_1, \dots, \alpha_n\in\F_q,$ there exists an efficient unique decoding algorithm that, with high probability, can correct $(e_0,e)${-semi-adversarial} errors for any The running time of the algorithm is at most $O\left(s^{O(1)}n\log^2(n)\log\log (n)\right)$.
 We refer the reader to our Algorithm~\ref{algo:BKY+ALEC} for more details. \end{theorem}

 In particular, note that we smoothly interpolate between the algorithms of Berlekamp--Welch for adversarial errors and the algorithm of BKY for random errors.
 Furthermore, note that as long as $e \leq \frac{s}{s+1}(n-k)$, our decoding bound \emph{perfectly} matches the combinatorial bound of \Cref{prop:optimal} and \Cref{prop:RU_semi}.
-Furthermore, for $e > n - \sqrt{nk}$ we ``break'' the Johnson bound in the sense that our result is not implied by a combination of Guruswami-Sudan with a combinatorial bound on the list size.
+Furthermore, for $e > n - \sqrt{nk}$ we ``break'' the Johnson bound\footnote{In this paper ``Johnson bound'' refers to the error/rate tradeoff of $e \le n - \sqrt{nk}$.
+We do \emph{not} improve on Guruswami-Sudan algorithm in the adversarial model.} in the sense that our result is not implied by a combination of Guruswami-Sudan with a combinatorial bound on the list size.

 \paragraph{Folded Reed--Solomon (RS) Codes.}

 Another common variant of RS codes which we study is that of \emph{folded} Reed--Solomon (FRS) codes~\cite{Guru06}.
 In contrast to IRS codes which bundle the evaluations of the same point $\alpha \in \F_q$ at $s$ different polynomials, FRS codes bundle $s$ correlated evaluations of the same polynomial.
 More precisely, let $\gamma$ be a multiplicative generator of $\F_q$ and consider $s \ge 1$.
 We say that $\alpha_1, \hdots, \alpha_n \in \F_{q}$ are \emph{appropriate} if the $sn$ values $\{\gamma^{j-1}\alpha_i : i \in [n], j \in [s]\}$ are distinct \cite{cz24}.
 Given $f \in \F_{q}[x]$, we define our evaluation map to be $\mathcal{C}(f):=(\cC^f_1,\cC^f_2,\dots,\cC^f_n)\in\left(\mathbb{F}_q^s\right)^n$, with $\cC^f_i:=\Bigl(f(\alpha_i),f(\gamma\alpha_i),\dots,f(\gamma^{s-1}\alpha_i)\Bigl).$ Then, for parameters $n, k$ and appropriate evaluation points $\alpha_1, \hdots, \alpha_n \in \F_q$, we define our $(s,\gamma)$-folded RS code to be